bardouni/graphqly/readme.md

 	undefined
 	void
 	the query response is Any
-- when function returns Any keyword the query response is Any!
+- when function returns any keyword the query response is Any!
 - when function returns union of a type and values eg: null|Type